 FACTS: The defendant was stopped for speeding.
-During the routine traffic encounter, a second police officer appeared at the scene with a drug-detection dog.
-He walked his dog around the defendant's vehicle and the dog alerted to the presence of a controlled substance in the trunk.
-The officers opened the trunk and discovered evidence inside.
+While the officer wrote the defendant a ticket, a second officer arrived at the scene with a drug-detection dog and walked the dog around the defendant's vehicle.
+After the dog alerted on the trunk of the car, the officers opened the trunk, discovered a controlled substance, and arrested the defendant.

-ISSUE: Whether the Fourth Amendment requires reasonable suspicion to justify the use of a drugdetection dog during a legitimate traffic stop?
+ISSUE: Whether the Fourth Amendment requires reasonable suspicion to justify the use of a drugdetection dog during a lawful traffic stop?

-HELD: No. No suspicion is required to use a drugdetecting dog during a traffic stop if its use did not exceed the length of time normally associate with conducting such a stop.
+HELD: No. No suspicion is required to use a drug-detecting dog during a traffic stop as long as the use of the dog does not prolong the length of time normally associated with conducting such a stop.